 TeamStation AI / /nearshore-development-teams

-Build nearshore development teams across LATAM with team topology design, secure onboarding, delivery telemetry, EOR compliance, and governed execution.
+Build nearshore dedicated development teams with topology design, secure onboarding, EOR, MDM, delivery telemetry, and governed execution.

-Short answer: Nearshore Development Teams Governed by a Distributed Engineering OS explains how TeamStation AI turns nearshore engineering from a vendor coordination problem into a governed operating model.
+Short answer: Nearshore Dedicated Development Teams Governed by DEOS explains how TeamStation AI turns nearshore engineering from a vendor coordination problem into a governed operating model.

 Use it when the buying question is not only who can provide engineers, but how the work will be evaluated, launched, governed, secured, measured, and kept accountable.